MrPio/ProgettoEsameOOP_Morelli-Mazzatenta/README.md

 <a name="data"></a>
 ## ⚙️ Returned data ⚙️: <div align="right"> [📘](#index)
 <a name="metadata_example"></a>
-In order to test the beaviour of all the endpoints, we used Postman, where we created a collection of all the routes.
+To test the behaviour of all the endpoints, we used Postman, where we created a collection of all the routes.
   <img alt="Postman collection" height="420" src="graphics/postmanCollection_2x.jpg"/>

-Here follow two examples of these requests:
+Here are two examples of these requests:
   ###Metadata example:
  Calling the endpoint `/diary` or `/diary/{day_id}` you can retrieve all the metadata owned by your account.
 These data will be returned formatted with JSON standard, as you can see in the example below.